SSpeights/PowerShellGuide/ps-scripts.md

 ## Parameters in scripting

-Paramater
+Parameters are useful for taking input and reading them into your script.
+They are like arguments for methods.
+In Powershell, you add parameters to your script with the `param` keyword.
+You can also set all kinds of attributes for instance if a parameter is required or optional.
+[These attributes are described here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_parameters?view=powershell-6#parameter-attribute-table).

 ## Section Targets

-* Learn how to enable running scripts
+* Learn how to enable running scripts.
-* Learn the usage for PS operators and operands
+* Learn the usage for PS operators and operands.
-* Write some PS-Scripts
+* Write and run the "Hello World" ps script.
-* Write some more advanced scripts using variables, escaping special characters, retrieving individual properties
+* Get a reference for the functions of syntax in scripts